stonemjs/docs/src/docs/architecture/middleware.md

 In Stone.js, middleware is how you **act on the internal context**.

-Unlike hooks, which observe and react, middleware **participates directly** in the flow.
+Unlike [Hooks](./lifecycle), which observe and react, middleware **participates directly** in the flow.
 It can **intercept, transform, short-circuit**, or fully redirect the system’s behavior as it unfolds across dimensions.

 Middleware is always **dimension-specific**, but its structure remains consistent.
 It gives you the power to shape both the **creation** and the **execution** of context — making it one of the most expressive tools in the framework.